marlonivo/Browser/README.md

 ### 🟨 The Autobootstrap Script will do the following with your boring firefox:

-1. Creates a new user called `unifox`, which in itself creates a new directory in your `.mozilla` configuration folder
+1. Creates a new profile called `unifox`, which in itself creates a new directory in your `.mozilla` configuration folder

-2. Inside your new user directory, it will install the addon's:
+2. Inside your new profile directory, it will install the addon's:
 - [ublock-origin](https://ublockorigin.com/) [preconfigured]
 - [decentraleyes](https://decentraleyes.org/)
 - [istilldontcareaboutcookies](https://www.stilldontcareaboutcookies.com/)